allmonday/resolver-vs-graphql/README-en.md

 ).resolve([sprint1, sprint2] * 10)
 ```

-In addition, `pydantic - resolve` also provides `parent` to obtain the parent - node object and `ancestor_context` to obtain specific fields of ancestor nodes.
+In addition, `pydantic-resolve` also provides `parent` to obtain the parent - node object and `ancestor_context` to obtain specific fields of ancestor nodes.
 These are functions generally not supported by current GraphQL frameworks.
 For specific usage methods, please refer to [ancestor_context](https://allmonday.github.io/pydantic-resolve/api/#ancestor_context) and [parent](https://allmonday.github.io/pydantic-resolve/api/#parent).

 To summarize: